AlexBaier/bachelorthesis/data_analysis/README.md

 -> `"topic frequencies"`

 Run `create_plots.py` to get a graphic representation of the analysis results.
-`topic frequencies` is omitted, because almost no classes share a common topic.
+`"topic frequencies"` is omitted, because almost no classes share a common topic.

 See [results.md](https://github.com/AlexBaier/bachelorthesis/blob/master/data_analysis/results.md)
 to see a summary of the analysis.